 Can I install WordPress with a one-click installation in the Starter package?

 Will HostPapa migrate my site with this plan?

 Does the Starter come with any email addresses for my blog?

-Is there a customer panel for HostPapa that I can access with this plan?
+Is there a customer panel with the Starter account?